-There are certain regulations that apply to employees who work at night.
-These apply to all employees be they permanent members of staff or casual workers.
+There are laws and regulations that apply to employees who work night shift.
+These apply to all employees whether they are permanent members of staff or casual workers on zero hour contracts.

 For some workers – those Working with Hazards or under mental or physical strain – there can be no averaging at all – the 8 hour limit must be strictly adhered to.

 Rest Periods For Night Shift Workers

 There are rules on rest periods between shifts for all workers.
 In general there should be:-

 - Minimum 11 hours rest between finishing work and starting the next night shift.